benmvp/array-to-lookup/README.md

 ## Contributing

 Contributions are welcome!
-More details coming soon... 😀
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Project philosophy

 We take the stability of this utility package **very** seriously. `array-to-lookup` follows the [SemVer](http://semver.org/) standard for versioning.

-All updates must not break the [CI build](https://travis-ci.org/benmvp/array-to-lookup) nor go below the [95%+ code coverage](https://coveralls.io/github/benmvp/array-to-lookup?branch=master).
+All updates must pass the [CI build](https://travis-ci.org/benmvp/array-to-lookup) while maintaining [100% code coverage](https://coveralls.io/github/benmvp/array-to-lookup).

 ## License